Last Updated on November 16, 2023

 Must comply with the age criteria of the SWO community.

-Candidates must possess a bachelor’s degree in engineering or physical science from an approved institution or university.
+You don’t need a bachelor’s degree to get a master’s degree or better in engineering or physical science from a recognized college or university.

 Selectees shall maintain eligibility for sea duty and worldwide assignment in accordance with Chapter 15 of the Medical Department’s Manual.